 An Oxfam volunteer monitors the trucked water before it is pumped to the main water reservoir in Herjalleh, a community of 30,000 to the south of Damascus, where nearly half the population has been displaced from elsewhere in Syria.
 Photo: Dania Kareh/Oxfam

 Our work inside Syria

-Oxfam currently works in nine of Syria’s 14 governorates, including in Dar’a, Rural Damascus, Homs, Hama, Aleppo and Deir Ez-Zor, working in coordination with three national NGO partners.
-In 2018, we helped approximately two million people.
+Oxfam currently works in eight of Syria’s 14 governorates, including in Dar’a, Rural Damascus, Homs, Hama, Aleppo and Deir Ez-Zor, working in coordination with three national NGO partners.
+Last year we reached almost 1.3 million people in 231 communities.